haroldngg/cheese_classification_challenge/README.md

 ## Dreambooth
 All the models can be found here : https://huggingface.co/organizations/ngoupeyoukheng/share/XmOOlgcJkZTtanYGHBzvMzRDnXPzZQpWHT
-Warning : The dataset are uncomplete and not the last one.
+Warning : The dataset on huggingface are uncomplete and not recent.
 For the dataset, see Final dataset.

 ## IP_adapter
 There is one additional directory named IPAdapter.